suniique/academic-kickstart/content/home/publications.md

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 50  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 60  # Order that this section will appear.

-title = "Publications"
+title = "All Publications"
-subtitle = ""
+subtitle = "A selection of papers and preprints.
+For the complete record, visit [Google Scholar](https://scholar.google.com/citations?user=x1O-cHYAAAAJ&hl=en)."

 [content]
   # Page type to display.
 E.g. post, talk, or publication.
   page_type = "publication"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 10
+  count = 0

   # Choose how many pages you would like to offset by
   offset = 0